AABearBots/First-Closed-Doors-Competition/README.md

 Each Algobot Team trades with their own funds within their own accounts at the exchange.
 Algobot Teams are fully responsible for the trading they do.

-Each bot is allowed to trade up to 0.001 BTC Initial Capital (roughly equivalent to USD 10).
+Each algobot is allowed to trade up to 0.001 BTC Initial Capital (roughly equivalent to USD 10).
 This is in order to minimize risk at this first ever alpha stage competition.

 > NOTE: In order to avoid unnecessary risk, we recommend withdrawing excess funds from the exchange or block them by placing an order at a price you know will not be filled.

 #### Partial Profits Trading

-Bots are allowed to trade with partial profits.
-This is the only way in which bots can legally trade with more than the Initial Capital specified above.
+Algobots are allowed to trade with partial profits.
+This is the only way in which they can legally trade with more than the Initial Capital specified above.
 Thus, the limit is 0.001 BTC + Partial Profits.
-The platform serves available balances that your bot can check in order to make sure the limit is not exceeded.
+The platform serves available balances that your algobot can check in order to make sure the limit is not exceeded.

-> Bots attempting to trade more than the allowed limit generate an exception that needs to be handled.
+> Algobots attempting to trade more than the allowed limit generate an exception that needs to be handled.

 #### Fees

-Participating in the competition and running your bots on the AAPlatform is free of charge at this point in time.
+Participating in the competition and running your algobots on the AAPlatform is free of charge at this point in time.

 For your information, Poloniex charges the following fees for every order filled: